ruchin33/ruchin33.github.io/_posts/2018-08-28-asap-datadog.md

 ---
 layout: post
-title: ASAP in Datadog
+title: Thinking of a New project.
-date: 2018-08-29
+date: 2018-10-14
 categories: "updates"
 tag: "#blog"
 ---

-Excited to see ideas from <a href="http://futuredata.stanford.edu/asap/">ASAP</a> made it into Datadog's new auto-smooth feature.
-More details are available in their recent <a href="https://www.datadoghq.com/blog/auto-smoother-asap/">blog post</a>.
+Excited to see the new <a href="https://toolbox.google.com/datasetsearch">Google Dataset Search</a>.
+Thousands of datasets available.
+Need a little luck to obtain a good Data Set.